alexanderglemme/sunnyvale-golf-pp3/README.md

 ## How the program handles invalid input
 If blank or incorrect user input is entered the program will show a message telling the user what he/she did wrong and go back to start booking.
 ![Sunnyvale GC CLI](images/screenshot-incorrect-input-sunnyvalegc.jpg)

+# Testing and bugs

+## Code Validation
+- Though pylint shows many problems, it seems as if none of them are vital to the program itself.

+## Bugs
+If a user enters text in the start booking input-field, the app throws an error and stops running.
+This is not fixed.

+## The deployed heroku app
+The deployed heroku app has been tested via my own machine in a Chrome browser and works.

+# Structure
+The structure of the app relies on user input that gets added into this [google sheets document](https://docs.google.com/spreadsheets/d/1XjO29yE69ECUXRAFkfb5cKHUQ6wUy0s4EyHIYpCQsUc/edit#gid=1516004422) when entered.
+All preexisting data in the gspread needs to be manually added as of now, this could be updated later.

 # Forking the GitHub Repository
 ## To make a clone, or 'Fork' this repository, follow the steps below.